14 Incredible Places to Visit If You Need Peace and Relaxation

 Cape Elizabeth, Maine

 What could be more idyllic than strolling the cape, exploring lighthouses?
 This town is the home of the Cape Elizabeth Light (or Two Lights lighthouse) that has been active since 1874.
 Other than the interesting history and classic New England architecture, Cape Elizabeth is also one of the best places to get juicy lobster.

 Lake Louise, Alberta, Canada

-Banff National Park is chock full of amazing scenery and crystalline lakes, but Lake Louise might be best (and most relaxing) of them all.
+Banff National Park is chock full of amazing scenery and crystalline lakes, but Lake Louise might be the best (and most relaxing) of them all.
 Campers and hikers alike can settle by its perfectly blue waters and gaze at mountain views that seem almost too pristine to be real — luckily, it is.
-And it’s quite possibly the perfect, relaxing vacation for lovers of the great outdoors.
+And it’s quite possibly the perfect relaxing vacation for lovers of the great outdoors.

 Rio Celeste Falls, Costa Rica

 Located in Tenorio Volcano National Park, Rio Celeste is known for its vividly blue color, almost unlike any other waterfall in the world.
 The bright coloring is actually a reaction of the volcanic chemicals in the water, but against the tropical backdrop and rushing waves, it looks practically magical.